-On Tuesday, Ayanna Pressley defeated 10-term incumbent Michael Capuano in the Democratic primary for the Seventh Congressional District of Massachusetts.
-Since she will not face a Republican opponent during the November midterm elections, Pressley is poised to become the first black woman to represent Massachusetts in Congress.
+In September, Ayanna Pressley defeated 10-term incumbent Michael Capuano in the Democratic primary for the 7th Congressional District of Massachusetts.
+Since she will not face a Republican opponent in the midterm elections, Pressley is poised to become the first black woman to represent Massachusetts in Congress.

-While Pressley's victory over Capuano — a staunchly liberal Somerville native who has held his seat in Congress for 20 years — may come as a surprise to some, others understand that Pressley's rise to political power has been a long time coming.
+Pressley's victory over Capuano — a staunchly liberal Somerville native who has held his seat in Congress for 20 years — may have come as a surprise to some, but others see Pressley's rise to political power as a long time coming.

 Pressley previously worked for Senator John Kerry and Representative Joseph Kennedy II.
-In 2009, Pressley became the first black woman elected to the Boston City Council.
-In 2014, she was named one of the Ten Outstanding Young Leaders by the Greater Boston Chamber of Commerce.
-In 2015, she was named one of Boston Magazine's 50 Most Powerful People.
+In 2009, she became the first black woman elected to the Boston City Council.
+In 2014, she was named one of the 10 Outstanding Young Leaders by the Greater Boston Chamber of Commerce and in 2015, she was named one of Boston Magazine's 50 Most Powerful People.
 In 2016, she was named one of The New York Times 14 Young Democrats to Watch.

 As a Boston City Councilor, Pressley established Boston's Committee on Healthy Women, Families and Communities, updated school district policies for pregnant and parenting students and developed sexual education and health curriculum that is now a permanent part of Boston Public Schools' wellness policy.
 She supports universal healthcare, gun reform and the abolition of Immigration and Customs Enforcement (ICE).

 Many have compared Pressley's victory to that of Alexandria Ocasio-Cortez, the 28-year-old political newcomer who beat leading House Democrat Joe Crowley in the Democratic primary for the 14th Congressional District of New York in June.
 Ocasio-Cortez is set to become the youngest woman ever elected to Congress.